Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-cobaltscripts.md

 Over the past few days I have been trying to get back into playing around with Cobalt Strike more to up my Red Teaming game.
 As part of that, and to get some practice, I thought I would try to write a simple aggressor script.

 The sole purpose of the script would be to email me when a beacon checks in.
-I imagine after a phishing campaign is sent out, you don't want to be sitting by your screen constantly waiting for something to happen so this might make life easier.
+I imagine after a phishing campaign is sent out, you don't want to be sitting by your screen constantly waiting for a beacon, so this might make life easier.

 The two pieces of code required are:

 - An aggressor script loaded into Cobalt Strike to monitor when a beacon checks in.
 This I simply called 'email.cna'.
-- A Python script named 'emailme.py' that is called by the aggressor script to send an email on checkin.
+- A Python script named 'emailme.py' that is called by the aggressor script to send an email on check in.

 ### Scripts